Full dress uniform: Argentina

 In the Armed Forces of the Argentine Republic, the Argentine Federal Police, Argentine National Gendarmerie and Naval Prefecture, dress uniforms are worn during military and civil occasions, especially for the military bands and colour guards.
-They are a reminder of the military and law enforcement history of Argentina, especially during the early years of nationhood and the wars of independence that the country was a part.
+They are a reminder of the military and law enforcement history of Argentina, especially during the early years of nationhood and the wars of independence that the country took part in.

+The Argentine Army's modern dress uniform consists of a high-collar dark blue coat with a white peaked cap, epaulettes, sabre (for officers and senior NCOs), trousers of the same colour, a golden belt (silver for NCOs), black shoes, and medals.
+A white coat, with open collar, white shirt and black tie is used in summer.
+A simpler version, without sabre and with ribbons instead of medals, is worn for some formal, mostly indoors, occasions, such as dinners.

-The Argentine Army's modern dress uniform is green with a visor peaked cap, epaulettes, sword set and scabbard (for officers), long green pants, a black belt, and black shoes or boots.
-However, several regiments within the Argentine Army are authorized ceremonial full dress uniforms which date from the 19th century, including the Regiment of Patricians, the Regiment of Mounted Grenadiers, and the 1st Artillery Regiment in the Buenos Aires Garrison.
+However, several regiments within the Argentine Army are authorized ceremonial full dress uniforms which date from the 19th century, including the Regiment of Patricios, the Regiment of Mounted Grenadiers, and the 1st Artillery Regiment in the Buenos Aires Garrison.

-The Argentine Navy dress uniform is a navy blue rig with a visor cap for officers and senior ratings and sailor caps for junior ratings, epaulettes and sleeve rank marks (for all offers), a sword set and scabbard for officers, blue long pants (skirts for female personnel), a belt and black leather shoes or boots.
+The Argentine Navy dress uniform is a navy blue rig with a visor cap for officers and senior ratings and sailor caps for junior ratings, epaulettes and sleeve rank marks (for all ranks), a sword and scabbard for officers, blue trousers for men and skirts for women, a belt, and black leather shoes or boots.
 Marines wear peaked caps with the dress uniform.
 Epaulettes are only worn with the dress uniform.

-For the Argentine Air Force, a similar uniform to one used by the Royal Air Force in the United Kingdom, however the used the colour used is much brighter.
+The Argentine Air Force uses a uniform similar to one used by the Royal Air Force, in brighter colour.

 Regardless of service branch military police personnel wear helmets with their dress uniforms, plus armbands to identify service branch.